onyazuka/HTMLParser/README.md

 # HTMLParser
 HTML parser written in Python

-Just a HTML DOM parser that implements most of needed functions for convenient working with HTML DOM.
+It implements most of needed functions for convenient working with HTML DOM.

 ## Features
 - Parsing from string or from URL(with or without connection);